cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 At this stage its important to verify that you have the application running successfully before moving on.

-Whilst the app is running on your terminal, open up the AWS console in the browser and navigate to the EC2 section.
+Open up the AWS console in the browser and navigate to the EC2 section.

 Click on your EC2 instance and you should see the **Instance summary**